 2. Eating supper before going to bed

 Eating supper before going to bed may increase the risk of cardiovascular disease.
 Health experts remind us that eating supper before going to bed, especially if the meal contains high-fat and high-sugar foods, will make it difficult for the body to thoroughly metabolize these foods.
 This may lead to cardiovascular problems in the long run.
-You will undoubtedly find it difficult to sleep if your stomach is busy trying to digest what you just ate, so it’s best to avoid eating within two hours of bedtime.
+You will undoubtedly find it difficult to sleep if your stomach is busy trying to digest what you just ate, so it’s best to avoid eating within two hours of bedtime for your body to remain in a healthy state.

 3. Holding your urine before going to bed